ztec/blog/content/quick/2021/Path of exile can use torrent to distribute upgrade.en.md

 ---

 I recently discovered that Path of Exile can be upgraded using Torrents.
-This Is probably not true for Steam users, but it's a neat possiblity.
+This Is probably not true for Steam users, but it's a neat possibility.
 I wish this protocol be more used for this kind of stuff.
 Maybe we would not have to wait hours for Call of Dutty updates when they are released for example